 Our team at Dental Associates of Delaware is the first line of defense because regular dental visits are an opportunity to thoroughly examine your mouth.
 Not only are regular dental visits part of the good oral hygiene that reduces the risk of oral cancers, but dentists are often the ones who detect oral cancers first.
-Ask your dentist in our Brandywine Office, Hockessin Office, Middletown Office, Newark Office, Wilmington Office, or Millsboro Office to discuss oral cancer screening with you at your next visit.
+Ask your dentist in our Brandywine Office, Hockessin Office, Middletown Office, Newark Office, Wilmington Office, Millsboro Office, or Newark Pediatric Office to discuss oral cancer screening with you at your next visit.

 What can I do to reduce the risk of oral cancer?

 Tobacco use is, by far, the biggest cause of oral cancers.
 All the following may help reduce your likelihood of oral cancers:

 Quitting or reducing smoking and smokeless tobacco use